tatoalo/pressReadMePlease/README.md

 ### Watchtower support
 If you want, you can run this beside [Watchtower](https://github.com/containrrr/watchtower) which allows you to automatically keep all your images up-to-date.

-## Clone the repo

-You can clone the repo and launch it as is (requires *Chromium, Playwright and Requests*).